Toxic Epidermal Necrolysis in Children

 What are the possible complications of toxic epidermal necrolysis in a child?

 - Growth of many moles that don’t look normal (nevi)

 - Scarring of the skin, from a moderate to severe infection

 - Oral changes include periodontal disease

 - Lung damage

-Can toxic epidermal necrolysis be prevented?There is no known way to prevent the condition.
-But a child who has had the disease must avoid all possible triggers.
+What can I do to prevent toxic epidermal necrolysis in my child?There is no known way to prevent the condition.
+But a child who has had the disease must stay away from all possible triggers.
 A future episode of the condition may be fatal.
-Your child needs to avoid not only the medicine that triggered the disease, but medicines in the same class.
-Talk with your child’s healthcare provider about which medicines your child needs to avoid.
+Your child needs to stay away from not only the medicine that triggered the disease, but medicines in the same class.
+Talk with your child’s healthcare provider about which medicines your child needs to stay away from.

 When should I call my child's healthcare provider?Get medical care right away if your child has any skin problems after taking a new medicine.

 Key points about toxic epidermal necrolysis in children